-Boulder is filing an application with the Colorado Public Utilities Commissions (PUC) for the transfer of assets necessary for a municipal electric distribution system.
+Boulder has filed an application with the Colorado Public Utilities Commission (PUC) for the transfer of assets necessary for a municipal electric distribution system.
 This application describes the assets to be acquired, the manner in which the municipal system will integrate with the Xcel Energy system, and how Boulder plans to operate the system to ensure safe, reliable electric service at rates comparable to Xcel’s.
 The application also makes clear that the city is not seeking to serve any out-of-city customers.
 If approved, Xcel would remain their provider.

 To ensure a seamless transition for the customers Boulder would serve, we’ve put out requests for contracts with energy suppliers and companies that would maintain and operate our system, ensuring the very best reliability and service for our community.

 Following the PUC process, if Boulder and Xcel cannot agree on a purchase price, Boulder will file a condemnation action in district court.
 Condemnation allows a government to acquire property necessary for a public purpose if it pays just compensation to the property owner.
 The city has offered to pay Xcel outright for its system, but the company has declined to sell.

 The city also remains open to reaching an alternate agreement with Xcel and working together to develop a meaningful and measurable plan that would meet our community’s goals.

 The electric industry is evolving, and it’s driving new economic opportunities across the country.
 Proactive utilities are changing the way they generate, deliver, and use energy above and beyond what state regulations mandate.
 These new approaches are reshaping the electric grid, turning it from a one-way conduit for distributing power into an intelligent network for improving energy access, affordability, reliability, and efficiency.
 Boulder would thrive in this new landscape—both economically and in terms of innovation—if the city were free to engage with the market.